Can I Deduct Hurricane Losses on My Tax Return?

 Deducting Losses from a Hurricane

 Hurricane Beryl has caused significant damage across several states, leaving many homeowners and businesses with substantial losses.
 If you were affected by this disaster, you might be eligible to claim a casualty loss on your tax return.
-Walker Glantz PLLC, a Texas-based CPA firm, will guide you through what qualifies as a casualty loss, how to claim it, and why accurate records are essential.

 Understanding Casualty Losses